 Collab Lab gave me a framework for how to navigate relationships on a software development team.
 I feel more confident and prepared walking into my first dev job with the communication experience I gained through all of the code reviews, retrospectives, and pair programming sessions.
 So thankful for the program and the supportive mentors who make it happen!~Mindy Zwanziger, Associate Software Engineer at New Relic

 The Collab Lab is volunteer-driven and free for participants.
 We intentionally and actively work to overcome barriers to opportunities for women and under-represented minorities in tech.

 We make use of free/freemium tools (i.e. Airtable, Firebase, GitHub, Google Docs, Netlify, Slack, Notion, and Zoom) as much as possible.
 We would love to have the ability to use upgraded versions of some of these tools to provide a better experience for our volunteers and participants.
 To this end, we accept sponsorships through GitHub. ❤️

 Get in touch!

 The Collab Lab is on Twitter @_collab_lab.
+We post periodic updates about the program on our dev.to channel.
 Press inquiries may be directed via email to Andrew at email@example.com.